Neurontin (gabapentin) Disease Interactions

 Neurontin (gabapentin) alcohol/food Interactions

-There is 1 alcohol/food interaction with Neurontin (gabapentin)
+There are 2 alcohol/food interactions with Neurontin (gabapentin)

 Drug Interaction Classification